 6. Automatic Source Selection.
-A natural extension is to leverage context knowledge to achieve contextbased automatic source selection.
+A natural extension is to leverage context knowledge to achieve context-based automatic source selection.
 One particular kind of context knowledge useful to enable automatic source selection is the content scope of data sources.
 Data sources differ either significantly or subtly in their coverage scopes.
 In a highly diverse environment with hundreds and thousands of data sources, differences of content scopes can be valuably used to facilitate effective and efficient data source selection.
-Integrity constraints in COINL and the consistency checking component of the abductive procedure provide the basic ingredients to characterize the scope of information available from each source, to efficiently rule out irrelevant data sources and thereby speed up the selection process.
+Integrity constraints in COINL and the consistency checking component of the abductive procedure provide the basic ingredients to characterize the scope of information available from each source, to efficiently rule out irrelevant data sources and thereby speed up the selection process [TM98].
 For example, a query requesting information about companies with assets lower than \$2 million can avoid accessing a particular source based on knowledge of integrity constraints stating that the source only reports information about companies listed in the New York Stock Exchange (NYSE), and that companies must have assets larger than \$10 million to be listed in the NYSE.
 In general, integrity constraints express necessary conditions imposed on data.
 However, more generally, a notion of completeness degree of the domain of the source with respect to the constraint captures a richer semantic information and allows more powerful source selection.
 For instance, a source could contain exactly or at least all the data verifying the constraint (e.g., all the companies listed in the NYSE are reported in the source).
 The source may be influenced by institutional objectives, resulting in major differences in metrics (for concepts like 'terrorism') due to differences in definitions of the concept itself.
-In cases of violent conflict, casualty reports vary significantly largely because of differences in definitions of the variable (ie who is being counted). {See [TM98] for more details on proposed solution approach.}
+In cases of violent conflict, casualty reports vary significantly largely because of differences in definitions of the variable (i.e., who is being counted).

 7. Source Quality.
 Not only do the sources vary in semantic meaning, they also vary in quality, and they do so in various ways.
-We must be able to represent and reason about the quality attributes of the sources.
-Although there has been some basic research on modeling the semantics of data quality [WKM93], significant additional research must be done to advance and formalize these notions and then incorporate them into the SHIP system. {See [Mad03] for more recent details on proposed solution approach.}
+We must be able to represent and reason about the quality attributes of the sources [WKM93], [Mad03].

 8. Attribution Knowledge Processing.
 For quality assessment and other reasons, it is important to know the attribution of the sources [LCN\99, LMB98].
-For example, it can be important to know that although three different sources agree on a controversial piece of the information (e.g., casualties in the Afghanistan war), all three sources acquired that information from the same, maybe questionable, origin source. {See [Lee02] for more recent details on proposed solution approach.}
+For example, it can be important to know that although three different sources agree on a controversial piece of the information (e.g., casualties in the Afghanistan war), all three sources acquired that information from the same, maybe questionable, origin source [Lee02].